What is a wire transfer?

 The goal of international wire transfers is the quick transfer of funds, eliminating the delays caused by mailing and clearing of checks.
 While people often use the terms “wire transfer” and “bank transfer” interchangeably, this is not 100% accurate: wire transfers are used by both banks and non-banking financial institutions.
 This means that all bank transfers are wire transfers, but not all wire transfers are bank transfers.

-This handy guide will take you through all you need to know about wire transfers and whether you should use them when sending your hard-earned money abroad.
+This handy guide will take you through all you need to know about international wire transfers, how to wire money and whether you should use them when sending your hard-earned money abroad.

 A wire transfer is the electronic transfer of funds from one person to another via a bank account or a money transfer account held with a specialised provider (e.g. a credit union).
 There is no physical transfer of money between banks or financial institutions when conducting a wire transfer.
 In fact, only information is exchanged between the institutions about the recipient, their account details and the transfer amount, with the transfer itself happening electronically.

 The difference between wire transfers and bank transfers

 The two terms wire transfer and bank transfer are often used to describe the same thing, but this is not always the case.
 A bank transfer is a term used to describe the process of transferring money from one bank account to another.
 This transfer could happen between two different types of bank accounts of the same person (for instance from a savings account to a checking account), but more commonly the term refers to the process of transferring funds from one location to another (even overseas) via banks.